Angels & Queens

 Angels & Queens is the debut studio album by Compton, California soul trio Gabriels, released in two parts by Atlas Artists and Parlophone.
 The first part was released on September 30, 2022, and the second part was released July 7, 2023.
 The album was produced by the trio – vocalist Jacob Lusk and producers Ari Balouzian and Ryan Hope – and hip hop producer Sounwave, and was announced on September 7, 2022, along with the release of the title track as its lead single.
 The cover photograph was shot by Melodie McDaniel.

-The first part was critically acclaimed and even considered a possible best album of the year by The Guardians Alexis Petridis.
-It placed on numerous year-end lists, including 27th on The Guardians.
+The first part of the album was critically acclaimed and placed on numerous year-end lists, including 27th on The Guardians best albums of 2022.

 Background

 In a press release about Part I, the band called it a "unique exploration of love and loss from each of our differing perspectives" which they "were planning to release ... next year, but got the opportunity to collaborate with some of the most amazing people who initially were strangers, but within weeks became family in the most mind blowing process.
 As the first part of the album was recorded, we knew we wanted to share it with you as soon as possible."
 Producer Sounwave said he was "instantly drawn in from the raw emotions and how limitless their range was.
 For this project we wanted to push the boundaries sonically that matched the intense and vulnerable feelings of each song."